 Configure the webhook integration

-- Open your form's webhook integration settings.
+- Open your Form Widget's webhook integration settings.

 - Generate a new random string and paste it into the Secret Key field.
 Save this key for step 1 of the next section.